streamr-dev/network/README.md

     name: 'My awesome stream created via the API',
 })
 console.log(`Stream ${stream.id} has been created!`)

+// Optional: to enable historical data resends, add the stream to a storage node await stream.addToStorageNode(StorageNode.STREAMR_GERMANY)

 // Do something with the stream, for example call stream.publish(message)
 ```